 Here at Northbound Treatment, we provide a range of recovery programs for people struggling with alcohol addiction, including detox, inpatient rehabilitation, outpatient treatment, and aftercare services.
 We also support Alcoholics Anonymous (AA), which is a crucial component of personal recovery for many of our clients.
-Through its signature 12 Steps, the community-based program helps recovering alcoholics stay clean and navigate a sober lifestyle.
+Through its signature, 12 Steps of Alcoholics Anonymous book uses a community-based program to help recovering alcoholics stay clean and navigate a sober lifestyle.
 Find an AA meeting in your area2.

 The cornerstone of Alcoholics Anonymous is the 12-Step approach to recovery.
-These twelve concepts were originally published in AA co-founder William G. “Bill W” Wilson’s book, Alcoholics Anonymous: The Story of How Many Thousands of Men and Women Have Recovered from Alcoholism (commonly known as “The Big Book“)3.
-So, what are the Al Anon 12 Steps and what do they mean?
+These twelve concepts were initially published in AA co-founder William G. “Bill W” Wilson’s book, Alcoholics Anonymous: The Story of How Many Thousands of Men and Women Have Recovered from Alcoholism (commonly known as “The Big Book”)3.
+So, what are the Al-Anon 12 Steps, and what do they mean?
 Find a detailed breakdown of each step below.

-The first step is driven by the acceptance of one’s powerlessness over their addiction.
+The first step is driven by the acceptance of one’s powerlessness over the addiction.
 For many individuals, this starts by recognizing that alcoholism is a disease — a disease that can’t be controlled or cured purely by willpower.
-Additionally, Step 1 accepts that continuous triggers and a preoccupation with alcohol has made life unmanageable.
+Additionally, Step 1 accepts that continuous triggers and a preoccupation with alcohol have made life unmanageable.

 Step 2 mentions how a higher power may be a critical component of recovery.
 For some, a higher power means God in a religious sense, while for others, it’s any external force or inspiration that drives sobriety.
 Many people in AA refer to GOD as an acronym for “good orderly direction.”
 Whether it’s God, GOD, karma, the greater good, or the universe itself, identifying what “higher power” means to you can help by building a spiritual foundation that guides you through accomplishing the next ten steps.